Aider-AI/aider/README.md

 # Aider

 Aider is a command-line tool that allows you to chat with GPT-4 about your code.
-It can make changes, improvements, and bug fixes to your code on your local.
+It can make changes, improvements, and bug fixes to your code in your local git repo.
 Each change is automatically committed to git with a sensible commit message.

 [![asciicast](https://asciinema.org/a/uiDJcksXTuHbrmpHiKJUWIBVU.svg)](https://asciinema.org/a/uiDJcksXTuHbrmpHiKJUWIBVU)